Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Preliminaries

 \textbf{Generating a synthetic training dataset with \textsc{\augname}.} For many languages, $\Dtrain$ is too small for models to learn and make systematic morphological generalizations.
 Previous work has found that generating a complementary synthetic dataset $\Dsyntrain$ using a data augmentation technique can substantially improve generalization \citep[][among others]{Anastasopoulos2019PushingTL,Silfverberg2017DataAF}.

-The technique, henceforth called \textsc{\augname}, works as follows: We identify the aligned subsequences (of length $3$ or greater) between a lemma $\mathbf{X}$ and an inflected form $\mathbf{Y}$, which we denote the stem.
-We then substitute some of the characters in the stem with random ones from the language's alphabet; \Figure{fig:augmentation}.\footnote{We use the implementation \href{https://github.com/antonisa/inflection/blob/master/align.c}{here}.} Whether any given character in the stem will be substituted or not is dependent on the outcome of a Bernoulli random variable with hyperparameter $\theta$, where a higher value of $\theta$ (approaching $1$) indicates a greater number of substitutions in the stem.\footnote{We set $\theta=0.5$, following the implementation of \citet{Anastasopoulos2019PushingTL}.}
+The technique, henceforth called \textsc{\augname}, works as follows: We identify the aligned subsequences (of length $3$ or greater) between a lemma $\mathbf{X}$ and an inflected form $\mathbf{Y}$, which we denote the stem.\footnote{The stem can thus be discontinuous; see \Figure{fig:augmentation}.} We then substitute some of the characters in the stem with random ones from the language's alphabet; \Figure{fig:augmentation}.
+The \textsc{\augname} procedure has a hyperparameter $\theta$.
+It sets the probability that a character in the stem will be substituted by a random one; a higher value of $\theta$ (approaching 1) indicates a greater number of substitutions in the stem.\footnote{We use the implementation \href{https://github.com/antonisa/inflection/blob/master/align.c}{here}, which sets $\theta=0.5$.}

 How does \textsc{\augname} improve compositional generalization?
 Despite the widespread adoption of this technique for automatic morphological inflection and analysis, this fundamental question has heretofore remained unanswered.
-In the next section we argue that \textsc{\augname} effectively exposes the model to a a wider range of lexemes to which morphosyntactic affixes can be attached, going beyond the limited scope of the small gold-standard dataset $\Dtrain$.
+In the next section, we argue that \textsc{\augname} improves compositional generalization by removing correlations between inflectional affixes and the stems to which they are attached.
+By enforcing independence between these two substructures, \textsc{StemCorrupt} facilitates productive reuse of the inflectional affixes with other lexemes.
+That is, our theoretical argument shows that the effectiveness of the method arises from factoring the probability distribution to approximate concatenative morphology, a cross-linguistically prevalent strategy for word formation where words can be ``neatly segmented into roots and affixes'' \citep{haspelmath_understanding_2013}.
 We formalize and prove this in the following section.